 To help reduce the risk of potential hazards, it’s important for you and your team to stay up-to-date on the industry’s top electrical safety standards.
-Here are a few of the current best practices to ensure electrical safety at every job site:
+Below, we’ve provided ten best practices for electrical safety at every job site.

 - Always keep yourself insulated when working with live circuits.
 When working with electrical currents, keep one hand at your side and away from conductive materials to reduce the risk of current passing through your body.

 - Keep your workspace clean to reduce potential hazards.
 While working, it’s important to keep your workspace clean to reduce potential shock hazards and risk of accidents for those working around you.